jiangjinnan/Dora/README.md

   }
 }
 ```
-The CacheInterceptor is a simple interceptor which help us to cache a method’s return value, and the key is generated based on the arguments.
+The _CacheInterceptor_ is a simple interceptor which help us to cache a method’s return value, and the key is generated based on the arguments.
 For the subsequent invocation against the same method, the cached value will be directly returned and target method will not be invoked.
-What is used for caching by this interceptor is an IMemoryCache object.
+What is used for caching by this interceptor is an _IMemoryCache_ object.
-The CacheInterceptor illustrates the typical programming convention of interceptor class:
+The _CacheInterceptor_ illustrates the typical programming convention of interceptor class:
 * The interceptor class must be an instance class, and static class is illegal.
 * The interceptor must have such a public instance constructor:
-  * Its first parameter’s type must be InterceptDelegate, which is used to invoke the next interceptor or target method.
+  * Its first parameter’s type must be _InterceptDelegate_, which is used to invoke the next interceptor or target method.
-  * It is allowed to own any number of parameters. (e.g. CacheInterceptor’s constructor have a parameter cache of IMemoryCache type).
+  * It is allowed to own any number of parameters. (e.g. _CacheInterceptor_’s constructor have a parameter cache of _IMemoryCache_ type).
-* The interceptor must have such an InvokeAsync method to conduct specific cross-cutting functionalities:
+* The interceptor must have such an _InvokeAsync_ method to conduct specific cross-cutting functionalities:
   * This method must be an instance method instead of static one.
-  * This method must be asynchronous method whose return type is Task.
+  * This method must be asynchronous method whose return type is _Task_.
-  * This method’s first parameter must be an InvocationContext object, which carries the contextual information about the method invocation, including the MethodInfo and arguments, etc. This context object can be also used to set return value or output parameters.
+  * This method’s first parameter must be an _InvocationContext_ object, which carries the contextual information about the method invocation, including the MethodInfo and arguments, etc. This context object can be also used to set return value or output parameters.
-  * It is allowed to own any number of parameters, which is bound in a DI manner, so the related service registrations must be added in advanced.
+  * It is allowed to own any number of parameters, which is bound in a _DI_ manner, so the related service registrations must be added in advanced.
-  * If we need to proceed to next interceptor or target instance, we must invoke the InterceptDelegate delegate initialized in constructor.
+  * If we need to proceed to next interceptor or target instance, we must invoke the _InterceptDelegate_ delegate initialized in constructor.
-The following code snippet illustrates another definition of CacheInterceptor, in which the IMemoryCache service and IOptions<MemoryCacheEntryOptions> are both directly injected into the InvokeAsync method.
+The following code snippet illustrates another definition of _CacheInterceptor_, in which the _IMemoryCache_ service and _IOptions&lt;MemoryCacheEntryOptions&gt;_ are both directly injected into the _InvokeAsync_ method.
 ```csharp
 public class CacheInterceptor
 {